-Assigned risk plans provide auto insurance for drivers that most insurers consider too high-risk to cover.
+Assigned risk plans provide auto insurance for drivers whom most insurers consider too high-risk to cover.
 Established by state governments, assigned risk plans offer coverage through ordinary carriers, but cost more than regular car insurance.

 Assigned risk plans aren’t for every car owner who’s been rejected for coverage, though.
 Follow along to learn how an assigned risk plan works, who needs one, and how to qualify for better coverage in the future.

 What Is an Assigned Risk Plan?

 All states require automobile owners to carry minimum levels of liability insurance, and some also require other coverages such as personal injury protection and uninsured/underinsured motorist.
 But the standard insurance market—known as the voluntary market—can refuse to insure drivers it deems to have too many risk factors, such as a lack of driving experience or a bad driving record.

 Some providers specialize in non-standard policies designed for drivers who have trouble obtaining auto insurance due to factors such as poor credit or traffic violations, like a DUI.
 But not all car owners meet the underwriting standards of companies that offer high-risk auto insurance.